Asabeneh/30-Days-Of-Python/13_Day_List_comprehension/13_list_comprehension.md

 print(two_power_of_five)  # 32
 ```

+🌕 Keep up the good work.
+Keep pushing, the sky is the limit!
+You have just completed day 13 challenges and you are 13 steps a head in to your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 13

 1. Filter only negative and zero in the list using list comprehension